Pepe Escobar: Pipelineistan

-Disinformation
+Views and reception

 Russia

-Escobar has also been a commentator for Russia Today (RT).
+Escobar has also been a commentator for RT.

 In 2012, Jesse Zwick at The New Republic asked Escobar why he was willing to work with RT; Escobar replied, "I knew the Kremlin involvement, but I said, why not use it?
 After a few months, I was very impressed by the American audience.
 There are dozens of thousands of viewers.
 A very simple story can get 20,000 hits on YouTube.
 The feedback was huge.”

-In a 2014 paper published by the European Council on Foreign Relations, Volodymyr Yermolenko wrote that Escobar was an one of the "anti-Western intellectuals ... who suggest dividing Ukraine between Poland and Russia".
+In a 2014 paper published by the European Council on Foreign Relations, Volodymyr Yermolenko wrote that Escobar was one of the "anti-Western intellectuals ... who suggest dividing Ukraine between Poland and Russia".

 In the 2020s, according to the United States State Department's Global Engagement Center (GEC) several outlets that publish or republish work by Escobar are used by Russia for propaganda and disinformation.
 In 2020, the GEC stated that online journals, such as Strategic Culture Foundation, Globalresearch.ca, NewsFront, SouthFront, and New Eastern Outlook, where Escobar's work has appeared, acted as Russian fake news websites and are members of "Russia's disinformation and propaganda ecosystem."
 According to the GEC, "Pepe Escobar began writing articles for Global Research in 2005 and ten years later became an SCF author.

 During the 2017 Catalan independence crisis, Escobar wrote that Spain lived in a state of permanent fascism.